MinaRushdy04/Machine-Learning-Journey/README.md

 2. [How to interact with it]
 3. [Provide example commands or code snippets if needed]

-## Contributing
-Contributions are welcome!
-If you would like to contribute, please follow these guidelines:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Create a new Pull Request

 ## License
 This project is licensed under the [MIT License](LICENSE).